Project Overview

 Fall 2024: Notice of Draft Proposed ToR and PIC No.2

-Feedback received in association with the first comment period (i.e., Spring 2024) was incorporated into the Draft Proposed Terms of Reference and associated supporting documentation, which has been made available for review by the public, the Government Review Team, and Indigenous Communities.
-We ask that comments be provided by November 22, 2024.
-Following the review period, the reports will be updated to address comments received and will be submitted to the Ministry of the Environment, Conservation and Parks (MECP).
-The Minister may either approve the ToR, approve the ToR with amendments, or reject the ToR.
+Feedback received in association with the first comment period (i.e., Spring 2024) was incorporated into the Draft Proposed Terms of Reference and associated supporting documentation, which was made available for review by the public, the Government Review Team, and Indigenous Communities.

 Next Steps: Notice of Submission of Proposed ToR and Government Review

-Following the review period, the reports will be updated to address comments received.
-It is expected that the Proposed ToR, including all supporting documentation, will be brought forward to Council for approval in early 2025.
-Following approval by Council, a formal submission of the Proposed Terms of Reference will be made to the MECP.
-The Town will seek Ministry support via authorization of the proposed limited range of alternatives, to eliminate consideration for a new landfill site and/or alternative treatment technologies from the Environmental Assessment.
+Following the second review period, the reports were updated to address comments received.
+The Proposed ToR, including all supporting documentation was approved by Council on March 10, 2025.
+On April 4, 2025, the Town will be submitting the Terms of Reference to the Minister of the Environment, Conservation and Parks.
+The Town will seek Ministry support via authorization of the proposed limited range of alternatives, to eliminate consideration for a new landfill site, alternative treatment technologies, and/or export of waste from the Environmental Assessment.

 Ministry Decision